80 miles from Singapore

-The town is of historic significance because the ‘Battle of Muar’ was the last major battle of the Malayan Campaign in WWII.
+This sleepy town is of historic significance because the ‘Battle of Muar’ was the last major battle of the Malayan Campaign in WWII.
 In January 1942, the 8th Australian Division was charged with stopping the advancing Japanese.
 Although their initial ambush was successful, the celebrations were short lived when the might of the Japanese army arrived.

 History records the defence of Muar and Bakri on the west coast a complete failure resulting in the invasion of the remainder of the peninsula and Singapore.
 There is a small plaque War Memorial south at Parit Sulong for the 161 Australian war crime victims captured, tortured then massacred en mass while POWs at that exact site.